jdi-docs/jdi-light/source/includes/_documentation.md

 Then the "Users Table" is displayed
 Then the "Users Table" is hidden
 Then the "Users Table" does not appear
+Then the "Users Table" is selected
+Then the "Users Table" is deselected
 Then the "Users Table" does not appear during "5" seconds Then the "Users Table" table columns count equals "4" Then the "Users Table" table rows count equals "6"